Buying real estate in Mexico?

 Everything you need to know before buying real estate is included in our Mexico Property Pack

-Rents in Mexico City are climbing faster than inflation because there aren't enough new rental properties.
+Rents in Mexico City are rising faster than inflation because there aren't enough new rental properties.

-In 2023, only 1,701 homes were built in the city, and just 12% of these were affordable, priced below $39,000.
+In 2023, only 1,701 homes were built in Mexico City, and a mere 12% of these were affordable, priced below $39,000.
 This highlights a big gap between what people need and what's available.
-The construction of new rental properties is tough because developers need high profits to compete with government bonds, making affordable housing a challenge.
+The city's ongoing urbanization and population growth are adding fuel to the fire, as more people flock to the city, increasing the demand for housing.

 Reforms in foreign ownership rules near coastlines are making it easier for international retirees to buy beachfront properties.